Bradford Kaims Wetland Heritage Project

 The Bamburgh Research Project is working with the local community and universities to investigate a truly remarkable ancient wetland site, located just a few mile from Bamburgh, near the village of Lucker in Northumberland.

-In 2010, we began to explore the archaeological potential of an ancient wetland, now pasture prone to flooding, but in earlier times a peat filled former lake.
+In 2009, the BRP began to explore the archaeological potential of an ancient wetland, now pasture prone to flooding, but in earlier times a peat filled basin and network of streams and pools formed postglacially.
 The wetland is located near the village of Lucker in North Northumberland, only a few miles from Bamburgh Castle.
-The surviving part of the wetland site was first investigated by Dr Bartley in 1966, who cored up to 10m deep into the peat bog, and more recently by Dr Ian Boomer, of Birmingham University, and Dr Richard Tipping, of Stirling University, working with the Bamburgh Research Project.
+The surviving part of the wetland site was first investigated by Dr Bartley in 1966, who cored up to 10m deep into the peat bog, and more recently by Dr Ian Boomer, of Birmingham University, and Dr Richard Tipping, of Stirling University, working with the BRP.
 Peat is interesting as it has the wonderful property of preserving the kind of organic remains, such as wood and other plant remains, that do not survive on dry sites.
 Preserved pollen is particularly informative as it allows us to identify the kind of plants that once grew in the vicinity of, and on, the bog.
 Deep cores lifted from the accumulated peat and lake sediment allow us to develop a model of the changing environment in this corner of North Northumberland extending back thousands of years.

 As archaeologist we do like to plan our work, but luck sometimes plays it part.
 On the Bradford Kaims Project we first undertook test-pitting around the contour level, where we believed the ancient dry land would have met with reed swamp, or even open water.
 We assumed that this would be a popular area for human activity, allowing as it would access to dry land and wetland resources.
 In short a good place for hunter gatherers to find game.